 Armenia continues breaking ceasefire with Azerbaijan

-Furthermore, positions of the Azerbaijani army were shelled from the positions located near the Armenian-occupied Nemirli, Shuraabad, Shikhlar, Bash Garvand, Javahirli, Kangarli, Seyidli, Novruzlu, Marzili villages of Aghdam district, Kuropatkino village of Khojavend district, Ashaghy Veysalli, Gobu Dilagharda, Garvand, Garakhanbayli, Gorgan, Kurdlar, Horadiz villages of Fuzuli district, Nuzgar and Mehdili villages of Jabrayil district, as well as from positions located on nameless heights in Goranboy, Terter, Aghdam and Khojavend districts.
+Positions of the Azerbaijani army were shelled from the Armenian-occupied Goyarkh village of Tartar district, Taghibeyli, Shikhlar, Bash Garvand, Javahirli, Shirvanli, Yusifjanli, Marzili villages of Aghdam district, Kuropatkino village of Khojavend district, Ashaghi Veysalli, Gobu Dilagharda, Garvand, Garakhanbeyli, Gorgan, Horadiz villages of Fuzuli district, Nuzgar village of Jabrayil district, as well as from the positions located on nameless heights in Goranboy, Tartar, Aghdam and Khojavend districts.

 The Nagorno-Karabakh conflict entered its modern phase when the Armenian SRR made territorial claims against the Azerbaijani SSR in 1988.